Pure-Storage-Ansible/FlashBlade-Collection/collections/ansible_collections/purestorage/flashblade/docs/purefb_bucket_replica.rst

     FlashBlade API token for admin privileged user.

-  policy (False, str, None)
+  target (False, str, None)
-    Name of filesystem snapshot policy to apply to the replica link.
+    Remote array or target name to create replica on.